-“Is it true,” a prospective parent at our school asked today, “that students are allowed move around during classes, that they can surf the web, have phones and iPods in school?”
+“Is it true,” a prospective parent at our school recently enquired, “that students are allowed move around during classes, that they can surf the web, have phones and iPads in school?”
 When one responds to questions such as this … that these things are not only possible in our school, but encouraged, required … parents sometimes look sceptical, troubled, dispirited.
 One of the real challenges in explaining to some parents and teachers that new approaches to learning are now not only possible, but critical, is that we are all products of schooling ourselves.

 Many of us entered schools in which the teacher was the undisputed expert.
 Knowledge in subject areas could be collated in textbooks.
 Control and obedience were the order of the day and compliance was even factored into grades.
 There were some great teachers in these schools.
 We learned.
 But things are so much different now.
 And schools need to be.
 When parents or teachers ask questions about changes in our learning environments, they are doing so with valid reason.
 They are talking about ensuring that we are adequately preparing their children and students for an uncertain future.
 They want to be sure that our schools are on solid learning ground and not simply coasting down the well-trodden path of yet another pointless educational fad.
 This dialogue is important.
 But it should not divert us from our purpose.